-The Statement of Net Position presents current and non-current assets, liabilities, deferred inflows of resources and net position (assets minus liabilities) as of the end of the fiscal year.
-The purpose of the Statement of Net Position is to present a fiscal snapshot of the University.
+The Statement of Net Position presents current and non-current assets, liabilities and net position (assets minus liabilities) as of the end of the fiscal year.
+The purpose of the Statement of Net Position is to present a fiscal snapshot of the university.

 Net position is divided into three major categories.
 The first, Investment in Capital Assets, Net of Debt, provides the institution's equity in property, plant and equipment.
 Expendable restricted net position is available for expenditure by the university, but must be spent for purposes as determined by donors and/or external entities.
-Unrestricted assets are available to the University for any lawful purpose.
+Unrestricted assets are available to the university for any lawful purpose.

-Statement of Net Position

 (Thousands of Dollars)

-2018 2017
+. , 2019 2018

 Assets:

-Current assets \$ 45,906 \$ 43,392
+Current assets \$ 50,011 \$ 45,906

-Capital assets, net 158,203 163,618
+Capital assets, net 151,125 158,203

-Other assets 11,915 11,814
+Other assets 12,356 11,915

-Total Assets \$216,024 \$218,824
+Total Assets \$213,492 \$216,024

+Deferred Outflows of Resources: ¢ o ¢ o

+Deferred charge on OCIA lease restructure \$ 0 \$ 0

 Liabilities:

-Current liabilities \$ 11,739 \$ 10,491
+Current liabilities \$ 9,469 \$ 11,739

-Noncurrent liabilities 50,955 57,614
+Noncurrent liabilities 48,101 50,955

-Total Liabilities \$ 62,694 \$ 68,105
+Total Liabilities \$ 57,570 \$ 62,694

 Deferred Inflows of Resources

-Deferred gain on OCIA lease restructure \$ 503 \$ 556
+Deferred gain on OCIA lease restructure \$ 449 \$ 503

 Net Position:

-Invested in capital assets \$108,463 \$111,190
+Invested in capital assets \$107,124 \$108,463

-Restricted, expendable 16,845 15,548
+Restricted, expendable 18,040 16,845

-Unrestricted 27,519 23,424
+Unrestricted 30,309 27,519

-Total Net Position \$152,827 \$150,162
+Total Net Position \$155,473 \$152,827

-Total net position of the University increased \$2.6 million during fiscal year 2018.

-Current assets increased \$2.5 million during fiscal year 2018 due to an increase in current unrestricted cash and cash equivalents.
+Total net position of the University increased \$2.6 million during fiscal year 2019.
+This increase was a result of reductions in current and noncurrent lease obligation payable, decrease in capital assets and increase in current cash and cash equivalents.

 Capital assets are reflected net of depreciation.
 A schedule of capital assets including additions and retirements can be found in Note E to the financial statements.
-Net capital assets decreased \$5.4 million during fiscal year 2018 primarily due to depreciation expensed in 2018 offset by the addition of Leoser Housing and University Center renovations.
+Net capital assets decreased \$7.0 million during fiscal year 2019.
+Majority of this change was due to disposal of older library materials.
 The chart below provides further information.